palewire/first-pull-request/docs/merges.md

 * Threaded conversations: These allow reviewers and contributors to have a back-and-forth discussion about the changes being proposed, without cluttering up the pull request with long lists of comments.
 * Change requests: This allows reviewers to ask the person who created the pull request to make specific changes to the code, before the pull request is merged.

-In the case of this project, the maintainer's chief responsibility is to verify that the YAML is properly formatted and to compare the quality of the transcription against the source materials.
+In the case of this project, the maintainer's chief responsibility is to verify that the YAML is properly formatted and to vet the quality of the example for the definition.
 Once those hurdles have been cleared, the pull request can be merged in by pressing the green "Merge pull request" button.

 ![A merged pull request](_static/img/merged.png)